Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

 \subsection{Layer-engineered hBN}

-For integration with chip based structures, a thin, flat structure is more advantageous.
-For this purpose a stack of three CVD hBN layers is engineered \cite{stewart_quantum_2021}, where only the central layer hosts single photon emitters and the two outer layers function as a protection against bleaching of the emitters (\ref{fig:optical_setup_cvd}).
-More details on the sample can be found in the Methods section and in \cite{stewart_quantum_2021}.
+For integration with chip-based photonic structures, a thin, flat material is advantageous.
+For this purpose a stack of three CVD hBN layers is engineered \cite{stewart_quantum_2021}, where only the central layer hosts single photon emitters and the two outer layers function as a protection against bleaching of the emitters (Fig. \ref{fig:optical_setup_cvd}a).
+This is achieved by transferring three CVD grown monolayers, that have been cleaned of polymer residue by annealing in air at 450° for about 20 min, on top of each other.
+Only the central layer hosts quantum emitters, which have been re-introduced by Ar annealing at about 850°C for 30 min.
+It has to be noted that these emitters that were re-introduced via Ar annealing were the same in nature as those that were inherently found beforehand.
+More details on the sample preparation can be found in the Methods section and in Stewart et al. \cite{stewart_quantum_2021}.

-We study this trilayer sample using a homebuilt confocal microscope with a diode laser at 532 nm.
+We study this trilayer sample using a homebuilt confocal microscope (Fig. \ref{fig:optical_setup_cvd} with a diode laser at 532 nm.
 The microscope can either function in confocal or widefield mode, an example of which can be seen in Fig. \ref{fig:wfandcfnew}.